isc-rsingh/gpkg-core/spec.md

 In OGC 06-104r4 [INSTEAD OF OGC DOC #S HOW ABOUT SHORT NAMES THAT REFERENCE THE STANDARD, E.G. SFSQL] only the primary key column of this table is defined to be NOT NULL.
 In a GeoPackage, all columns in this table or updateable view SHALL be defined to be NOT NULL.

-NOTE1:  See [B19] chapter 6 for a discussion of NULL column values.
+> NOTE:  See [B19] chapter 6 for a discussion of NULL column values.

 **Table 3** - `spatial_ref_sys` Table or View Definition